luna25y/TapTune/README.md

 TapTune is a macOS application that simulates mechanical keyboard sounds.
 Every keystroke produces a realistic mechanical keyboard click sound.

 #### Why TapTune?
-- Few mechanical keyboards are optimized for macOS.
-- For users who enjoy the variety of mechanical key sounds, TapTune offers a highly customizable experience.
+There are not many mechanical keyboards compatible with Mac computers, and I like different key sounds, so I made this small software.

 #### Key Features
 - Supports multiple preset keyboard sounds (e.g., Black switches, Brown switches).